 He spends more time on the oars than anyone else here, often doing 45 drifts in January alone; the result of doing two-a-days when the demand for drift boats is at its peak.
 He also has a great understanding of technical hatch based fishing and prefers to chase fish with dry flies.

 Bo is one of life’s characters.
 Always good for a laugh and always entertaining but almost singularly focussed on client outcomes and getting the best out of people, often far exceeding their own expecatations in the process.

 Bo excels at teaching casting, and his ability to identify faults and then correct them; is second to none.
 He is a fabulous instructor, equally adept at instructing beginners or teaching the finer points of fly fishing to the more experienced.

 In recent years, Bo has done a lot of guiding in New Zealand, and he is now one of our leading NZ guides.
-He also helps with the Montana trips, and is a qualified drift boat guide, after nearly two decades of tutelage by Antony, David and Geoff.
+He also helps to run our Montana trips, and is a qualified drift boat guide, after more than two decades on the oars working with Goulburn Valley Fly Fishing.

 Bo is the perfect companion on the river or road.
 He is funny, patient, and hard-working.
 He goes above and beyond what is expected on every single occasion, and he has an innate ability to make people feel at ease from the moment they meet him.
 As such, he is one of our most requested guides.